 Yes, you can sue the manufacturer even if you were at-fault

 California employs the pure comparative negligence legal doctrine, which makes the defendant – the party you are suing – only liable for his or her percentage of fault.
 Therefore, even if you were partially at fault for causing the accident involving a defective product, the manufacturer of the product – and other parties in the chain of distribution – can still be held liable for a certain percentage of damages.

 For example, if you were driving a car with a faulty brake system and a car accident was caused by the combination of (a) your drunk driving and (b) the vehicle’s defective brake system, you will most likely be able to sue the manufacturer for the car defect even though your compensation will be reduced because of DUI.

 Yes, there are certain product liability defenses you must be aware of

 Before any sports game, a team usually examines its opponent’s tactics, strategies, and defenses to be able to adjust its own strategies and win.
 The same goes for legal battles, where the defendant may mount a defense against your claim.
 And product liability claims are no exception.

-Our Riverside product liability attorney from the Law Offices of Howard Craig Kornberg explains that the manufacturer and other parties you are suing – who in 99.9% of product liability cases are represented by the best lawyers in California – may mount certain types of defenses to avoid liability.
+Our Los Angeles product liability attorney from the Law Offices of Howard Craig Kornberg explains that the manufacturer and other parties you are suing – who in 99.9% of product liability cases are represented by the best lawyers in California – may mount certain types of defenses to avoid liability.